“My passion for collecting is rooted in the thrill of the hunt, the roller coaster of negotiating,

-- The Dedication of its makers: the hours dedicated to the piece are visible.
-Nowadays time is a precious resource, and I'm highly respectful of the lengthy process of mastering a craft
+2. The Dedication of its makers: I consider the hours dedicated to the piece, and it should be apparent from the first viewing.
+Nowadays time is a precious resource, and I'm highly respectful of the lengthy process of mastering a craft.

 This concept opened my eyes to other collectibles, such as paintings, tapestry, sculptures, lighters, pens, glasses, jewelry, silver, knifes, scientific instruments - a little of everything.
-I will talk more about these other trinckets in my Jornal .
+I will talk more about these other trinkets in my Jornal.

 COLLECTOR OF STORIES

 It is not only about the mere objects, I collect their stories.
-There is obviously the thrill of the hunt but discovering more about one piece brings me a comparable pleasure.
-I wish I could go back in time and witness the creation of each watch, from a quick draft on a blank page to the minute adjustments by dedicated craftsmen.
-And it does not stop there, those watches were worn and cared for (if not loved) for decades, ultimately they had their own lives sharing the success, difficulties and hopes of their owner(s).
-This is this very human connection that I love in vintage watches.
+There is obviously the thrill of the hunt, but discovering more about an individual piece brings me a comparable pleasure.
+If I could time travel, I would go back and witness the creation of each watch, from a quick draft on a blank page to the minute adjustments by dedicated craftsmen.
+And wouldn’t stop there.
+Those watches were worn and cared for (if not loved) for decades, and ultimately they had their own lives that stemmed from the success, difficulties and hopes of their owner(s).
+This is this very human connection that I love about vintage watches.

 FROM MY SHELVES INTO THE WORLD

 After a lifetime of collecting came a desire to share my passions with more people, and so I opened up an Instagram and created Timeline.Watch – a vintage watch encyclopedia with each piece that I was fortunate to find.
 I chose to display them in chronological order to highlight the incremental improvement within one brand, and the design-choice made..

 It is from this sharing process that Dan Henry Watch eventually came to life, in order to offer a comparable experience to many other enthusiasts.